univention/univention-keycloak-app/docs/keycloak-migration/migration-examples/saml.rst

    :caption: Create a new logical |IDP| in Keycloak
    :name: create-proxy-realm

-   $ AD_CONNECTION="REPLACE WITH MICROSOFT 365 AD CONNECTION NAME"
+   $ ADDITIONAL_LOGICAL_IDP="REPLACE WITH MICROSOFT 365 AD CONNECTION NAME"
-   $ univention-keycloak proxy-realms create "$AD_CONNECTION"
+   $ univention-keycloak proxy-realms create "$ADDITIONAL_LOGICAL_IDP"

+Please note that this automatically creates a :term:`SAML SP` client for :program:`Microsoft 365 Connector` in the new :program:`Keycloak` realm.

 Use the following call to get the certificate of your newly created |IDP|